sabdllah/E04a-Sprites/README.md

    * If you look on lines 25–26, you will see that the sprite location is set using the center_x and center_y attributes
    * The moose is now part of the self.animal_list, so you will need to update the element(s) of that list:
      * for a in self.animal_list:
+     I was very happy when I completed this.
+I had to do some outside google search for how to complete this and was able to move the moose around with the mouse.
+Feeling very accomplished.
  * main4.py—*extra credit*:
    * Find some other sprites, and make them into a collage
    * Using what you have learned in the other exercise files, draw at least ten sprites in the window
    * [kenney.nl](https://kenney.nl) or [openGameArt.org](https://opengameart.org) are resources for free images
-   * If you would like to make them move or react to the mouse, I will award extra points
+   * If you would like to make them move or react to the mouse, I will award extra points Did not have enough time to work on this part of the assignment.

 As usual, fork and clone this repository.
 Edit the LICENSE and README.md, and submit the URL of your repository to Canvas.